The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Grilled Fish

 Another popular street food is grilled fish.
-Easy to spot, these fish are typically large enough to be a meal for one and are covered in Brunei’s proprietary orange sauce.
-In a country with such a rich fishing history, eating fish prepared in this traditional way is a great way to experience authentic Bruneian cuisine.
+Easy to spot, these fish are typically large enough to be a meal for one, and covered in Brunei’s proprietary orange sauce.
+In a country with such rich fishing history, eating fish prepared in this tradition is a great way to experience authentic Bruneian cuisine.

 Grilled fish covered in Brunei’s orange sauce